george-hawkins/esp32-setup-material/NOTES.md

     Angular is running in the development mode.
 Call enableProdMode() to enable the production mode.
     [WDS] Live Reloading enabled.

+By default the server only listens on the loopback address, to listen on all interfaces so that you can access it from another device:

+    $ ng serve --host 0.0.0.0

+And to serve a production build:

+    $ ng serve --prod

 Adding Angular Material
 -----------------------